IntersectMBO/plutus/plutus-metatheory/src/Builtin.lagda.md

 ## Signatures

-The following module defines a `signature` function assigning to each builtin a signature.
+The following module defines a `signature` function assigning to each builtin an abstract type.

 ```
 private module SugaredSignature where